r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 Arg3: ffffcb8c25661850, nt!TRIAGE_9F_POWER on Win7 and higher, otherwise the Functional Device Object of the stack
 Arg4: ffffa68adecba010, The blocked IRP
 ```

+All this section shows you is an ***overview of the error***.
+You have your error on top, a brief description of the error, and four parameters, called "arguments" here, which give more information about the error.
+These parameters vary in importance from being completely meaningless to being the most important information in the dump, depending on the specific error and parameter.

-Okay, some of this is English, but The Numbers?
-What do they mean?!
-That is a great question.
-They are a lot scarier than they look, given that they are written in hex. "ffffa68adae7e9e0" is simply a number in base 16.
+Let's look closer.
+Okay, some of this is written in plain English, but what do the numbers mean?
+The numbers are written in [hexadecimal](https://simple.wikipedia.org/wiki/Hexadecimal), or Base 16. `ffffa68adae7e9e0` is simply a number in Base 16.
 You can convert this to a base 10 number using any hex to decimal converter you would find on Google, but in most cases the exact number is not important.

-Recognize that this is just a number, and in this case, the number is just an ID.
-It is not scary nonsense that means nothing to anyone except the smartest people, it is simply an identification number like the number on your driver's license.
-Like the number on your driver's license, a memory address is not a number that means anything on its own.
+> ❓ *Recognize that this is just a number.
+In this case, the number is just an ID.
+It is not scary nonsense that means nothing to anyone except the smartest people, it is simply an identification number like the number on your driver's license.*

+Like the number on your driver's license, a memory address is not a number that means anything *on its own*.
 It points to an area of memory that contained more information about the computer during the crash.
-You cannot take the address alone and use it to infer anything about the cause of the crash, and the addresses will always be different between crashes, even if the cause of the crash and the state of the computer during the crash are identical.
+You cannot take the address alone and use it to infer anything about the cause of the crash, and the addresses will always be different between crashes, even if the cause of the crash and the state of the computer during the crash *are identical*.
 Addresses are assigned randomly each time the computer is restarted.

-All this section shows you is an overview of the error.
-You have your error on top, a brief description of the error, and the four parameters, which give more information about the error.
-These parameters vary in importance from being completely meaningless to being the most important information in the dump, depending on the specific error and parameter.

 ### The Second Part

-Following the overview you have a list of Key Values.
-I ignore these.
+Following the overview, you have a list of Key Values.
+I would ignore these.
 After the key values are the bugcheck code and parameters again.
-There is no new information here; you can skip over them.
+There is no new information here; **you can skip over them**.

 Following the reiteration of the error codes, WinDbg will provide you with information it deems relevant to the error.
-What information is displayed here will differ depending on the specific bug check.
-For example, if the BSOD is caused by an unhandled exception, you will usually see an:
+What information is displayed here *will differ depending on the specific bug check*.

+For example, if the BSOD is caused by an unhandled exception, you will usually see:

 ```
 EXCEPTION_RECORD:
 EXCEPTION_RECORD:  fffff904f6c8a128 -- (.exr 0xfffff904f6c8a128)